 Research in this area is concerned with sustainability aspects of long-term transitions in both high and middle/low income countries.
-Focal areas are WASH transitions (waste management, sanitation and hygiene behaviour), circular economy, eco-innovation and energy and mobility transitions.

 The overarching research questions that guide our work are: What are the different viable pathways to a more sustainable future?
 What sources of inertia are keeping those pathways back?
 And how can support be elicited from the different systemic stakeholders for them?

 The drivers of change and elements of inertia are studied at all levels of aggregation, starting with the micro (e.g. interaction between a set of agents in a market or non-market setting), and then the meso (e.g. sector and/or region), to finally the macro level (e.g. structural changes within a country).
 Two principal lines of inquiry are: